Welcome to Raven Ecological Blog.

 - science and policy: problem solving and decision-making

-- wilderness adventures and other trips (e.g., sea kayaking, whitewater rafting, backpacking, and soon bike touring)
+- wilderness adventures and other trips (e.g., sea kayaking, whitewater rafting, backpacking, and bicycle touring)

 - trip preparation and logistics and gear reports

-- food for camping including recipes, preparation, packing, and cooking techniques.
+- food for camping including recipes, preparation, packing, and cooking methods.
 Watch for home recipes too.

 People thrive in healthy social–ecological communities.
 I know I do.
 That’s my theme.